 Developing Diverse Leadership for Engineering

-With colleagues Carroll Seron, Brian Rubineau and Erin Cech, Silbey is conducting a longitudinal panel study of engineering students from entry to college to the workplace.
-The current work, funded by the National Science Foundation, revisits the panel five years after graduation and amidst their early years in the labor market.
-Our theoretical model adjudicates among the most important contending explanations for persistent gender stratification in professional employment by testing social psychological theories of causal individual and gender differences; organization-level processes of culture, chilly climates and tokenism; and social capital theories concerning the efficacy of social networks.
-The research is designed to identify gaps in our understanding, as well as to address some of the methodological problems associated with answering outstanding questions about gendering in STEM occupations.
+With colleagues Brian Rubineau, Erin Cech, and Carroll Seron, Silbey is conducting a longitudinal panel study of engineering students from entry in college to the workplace.
+Funded by the National Science Foundation, the research revists the panelists every five years after graduation (2007).
+Our theoretical model adjudicates among the most important contending explanations for persistent gender stratification in professional employment by testing social psychological theories of causal individual and gender differences, organizational-level processes of culture, chilly climates and tokenism; and social capital theories concerning the efficacy of social networks.
+The research is designed to identify gaps in our understanding, as well as address some of the methodological problems associated with answering outstanding questions about gendering in STEM occupations.

-With a team from across the US, Europe and Australia, we are developing a cross-national project that seeks to re-imagine the landscape of regulatory enforcement and compliance with ethnographic studies of the regulation of scientific laboratories.
+In collaboration with Ruthanne Huising, Silbey is synthesizing research on regulatory enforcement and compliance with ethnographic studies of the regulation of scientific laboratories.
 The neo-liberal policies of the last forty years deconstructed some of the most critical mechanisms of the regulatory state, leaving in their wake an abundance inconsistencies and contradictions as residues of the checkered history of 20th century government regulation.
 Although we risk escalating crises by ignoring the lessons of history, the circumstances in which we act are never exactly the same.
 Thus, this project seeks to identify the conditions that distinguish regulatory successes and failures across history and cultures, and puts front and center in the project the organized subjects of regulation.
 We look inside regulated organizations, recognizing them as a web of transactions and norms, to examine how formal and informal organizational practices transform regulatory requirements into normalized activity.
 We map the range of research on coalface governance (frontline work), while displaying the assumptions and implications of each lever (nudge (individual), bureaucracy (roles, rules and procedures), relational governance (network), organizational culture (assumptions, values, and artifacts) often embedded in recommendations to policymakers or organizational managers.
 For published work, see "The Sociological Citizen: Pragmatic and relational regulation in law and organizations", Regulation & Governance, Volume 5, 2011, pp. 14-42; “From Nudge to Culture and Back Again: Coalface Governance in the Regulated Organization”, Annual Review of Law and Social Science, Volume 14, 2018, 91-114.